 Step 5: Review offers and negotiate your price

 You’ve received interest AND offers on your home.
-But the market may or may not be what it was when you first listed the property for sale.
+The market may or may not be what it was when you first listed the property for sale.
 This time in the process is very sensitive as it will test your patience, nerves, and priorities.

 Here are some tips on how to negotiate an offer:

-- In a Shifting Market—When buyer or seller or both do not feel an urgency to come to an agreement or a counter-offer, creative negotiations on terms and conditions might help move the transaction along.
-Please consult with your realtor, as they work in your best interest and understand your priorities.
+- Shifting Market—When either the buyer or seller ( or both ) do not feel an urgency to come to an agreement or a counter-offer, creative negotiations on terms and conditions might help move the transaction along.
+Please consult with your Realtor, as they work in your best interest and understand your priorities.